Colposcopy Clinic

 What we do

-Our gynaecologists perform colposcopies when patients receive an abnormal Pap test result and/or positive HPV tests.
+Our gynaecologists perform colposcopies when patients receive an abnormal Pap test result and/or a positive HPV test.

 What to expect

-At your appointment, we will ask you about your medical history and symptoms.
+At your appointment, we will ask about your medical history and symptoms.

-During the colposcopy, a gynaecologist will use a speculum (the same instrument used in a Pap test) to gently hold open your vagina.
-This allows for a clear view of your cervix.
+During the colposcopy, a gynaecologist will use a speculum (the same instrument used in a Pap test) to hold open your vagina gently.
+This allows a clear view of your cervix.

 The gynaecologist will then examine your cervix using a special magnifying lens called a colposcope.
 The colposcope does not enter the vagina.

-If we find abnormal cells during the examination, we may take a small tissue sample (called a biopsy) during your colposcopy.
+If abnormal cells are found during the examination, we may take a small tissue sample (a biopsy) during your colposcopy.

 After your colposcopy, you should follow up with your regular gynaecologist or family physician to learn about your results.

-If you need follow-up care, our gynaecology team will work with you to decide on a care plan that is specific to your needs.
-Treatment may include any of the following:
+If you need follow-up care, our gynaecology team will work with you to create a care plan specific to your needs.
+Treatment may include:

 What to bring